Skip to main content

 You can start by visiting the San Gervasio Mayan Archaeological Site, followed by a tour of the Eastern side of the island in the afternoon and some shopping in downtown Cozumel before returning to the pier.

 If you have fewer guests, it might make more sense to book via an independent vendor.
-Cozumel Private Tours, for instance, charges $78 per adult and $64 per child for a 5 hour private tour, with a minimum of $312.
-If you are a family of four comprised of two adults and two kids, this would only cost $312 versus Disney's $679!
+Cozumel Private Tours, for instance, charges $75 per person for a 5-hour private tour.

 Often, there will even be drivers available near the cruise port to hire when you arrive.
 Just make sure they are from a reputable company!